furynet/gridiron/docs/daemon/intro.md

 # Introduction

-The `iris` executable program is the entry point for running an IRIShub node.
-All the validator nodes and full nodes need to install the `iris` and launching the daemon to join the IRIShub network.
-You can also use `iris` to start your own test network locally.
+The `grid` executable program is the entry point for running an GRIDhub node.
+All the validator nodes and full nodes need to install the `grid` and launching the daemon to join the GRIDhub network.
+You can also use `grid` to start your own test network locally.

 ## Hardware Requeirment

-It's recommended that you run irishub nodes on Linux Server.
+It's recommended that you run gridiron nodes on Linux Server.

 ### Minimum Requeirment